alustan/infrastructure/README.md

 - Run `make store-secrets` to create or store secret in aws secret manager

-- Run `make deploy` to bootstrap a control cluster
+- Run `make deploy` to bootstrap a control cluster with other infrastructure

 - Run `make retrieve-creds` to retrieve relevant credentials and urls

-- Run `make destroy` to destroy the control cluster
+- Run `make destroy` to destroy the control cluster with other infrastructure

+- Run `make destroy-cluster` to destroy the control cluster

+- Run `make destroy-db` to destroy bootstrapped database

 - Run `make build-deploy` to build a deploy binary from the go deploy code